 - Small cell lung cancer makes up about 20% of all lung cancer cases.
 Small cell lung cancer grows more quickly and is more likely to spread to other organs in the body.

-Multiple exposure to carcinogens (cancer causing agents) results in damage to DNA in the cells of the body.
-Tobacco smoke is the biggest carcinogen, responsible for 85% of all lung cancers in the United States.
+Multiple exposures to carcinogens (cancer causing agents) results in damage to DNA in the cells of the body.
+Tobacco smoke is the biggest carcinogen, responsible for 85 percent of all lung cancers in the United States.
 Risk increases with the amount of tobacco used, and the amount of time it has been used.